isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This adds up to quite a few dilemmas.
 We try to resolve those using tools.
 Each rule has an **Enforcement** section listing ideas for enforcement.
-Enforcement might be by code review, by static analysis, by compiler, or by run-time checks.
+Enforcement might be done by code review, by static analysis, by compiler, or by run-time checks.
 Wherever possible, we prefer "mechanical" checking (humans are slow, inaccurate, and bore easily) and static checking.
 Run-time checks are suggested only rarely where no alternative exists; we do not want to introduce "distributed fat".
 Where appropriate, we label a rule (in the **Enforcement** sections) with the name of groups of related rules (called "profiles").